A guideline about how to maintain the lot grading in good shape

 Many mature neighbourhoods in the City of Edmonton do not have approved Lot Grading Plans and some that have approved plans were developed prior to the implementation of the lot grading approval program.

-Surface drainage problems that developed slowly over a period of years, such as settlement at the foundation walls, can become evident after rainstorms or during snow melt.
-Also, re-grading or re-development (infill housing) can create drainage problems or highlight existing problems resulting in basement flooding, property damage or disputes between neighbours.
+Surface drainage issues that developed slowly over a period of years, such as settlement at the foundation walls, can become evident after rainstorms or during snow melt.
+Also, re-grading or re-development (infill housing) can create drainage issues or highlight existing issues resulting in basement flooding, property damage or disputes between neighbours.
 However, property owners are required by the Drainage Bylaw 18093 to ensure that a lot grading plan for the premises is approved by the City Manager prior to construction of any buildings, additions to buildings or alterations of surface drainage on the premises.

-Most problems can be resolved with open communication.
+Most issues can be resolved with open communication.
 Adjacent property owners have an equal interest in effective drainage of surface water.

 - Check your own lot grading, and see our Asked Questions for answers to your questions about common drainage disputes.